segura08m/InnerNode/README.md

 3.  **Attestation**: Upon detecting a valid event, each node independently creates a signed message (an "attestation") confirming that the event occurred.
 4.  **Minting/Unlocking on Destination Chain**: These attestations are submitted to a smart contract on the destination chain.
 Once a sufficient number of attestations are collected, the contract mints or unlocks the corresponding assets for the user on the destination chain.

 **`InnerNode` simulates the critical off-chain component (Steps 2 and 3)**.
-It listens for events on a source chain and submits an attestation to a simulated oracle network API for the destination chain.
+It listens for events on a source chain and submits an attestation to an API endpoint representing the destination chain's oracle network.

 ### The Watched Event